Is it safe to travel to Crete? What to know as island wildfires rage

 Some beachgoers ended up trapped and had to be evacuated by boat from isolated sandy stretches.

-Authorities overnight said that the fire is “very hard to contain” as 155 firefighters, dozens of engines, forest crews, and helicopters battled the flames, with reinforcement crews arriving by sea and air from the mainland.
+Authorities said that the fire is “very hard to contain” as around 230 firefighters, dozens of engines, forest crews, and helicopters battled the flames, with reinforcement crews arriving by sea and air from the mainland.

 The island is a beloved destination for tourists, many of whom would have started flocking to the Greek island as the summer season began.
 As more are set to fly to Crete for its sweltering temperatures and pristine beaches, here is what we know about the wildfires so far.